 Many USHL teams run their shifts longer than at higher levels, and Green Bay was no exception on Sunday.
 Siroky had shifts of 1:32 and 1:14 on Sunday, although being on the fourth line, he was limited to less than a minute of ice time in the third period.

 Because of special teams he remained on the bench late in the second period as well, and he ended up taking just three shifts for about a minute in a half over the final 31 minutes.

 First period—Lost two battles in the corner, including a turnover in the defensive zone…came on at the end of a penalty kill, took a pass down the left wing and backhanded a puck on net that was covered.

 Second period—Couldn't knock down a clear along the boards in the offensive zone...went offside, squelching a potential scoring chance…nice move along boards, reversing direction and sending an excellent feed to Barrett Kaib for a one-timer that was corralled and held for a whistle…lost battle along the boards in the offensive zone…nice spin move inside the blue line, but teammate was offside.

 Third period—Unable to clear a puck along the boards in the defensive zone…puck taken away in offensive zone, linemate took penalty to avoid scoring chance.

 Future at Miami: We can't state enough that this was our first time watching Siroky in action.
 Green Bay as a team looked flat, evidenced by a 6-4 loss to a team that is second-last in its conference, and flatness can be contagious.

-He's a big kid who is not slow, so like Sean Kuraly a couple of years ago he may be relearning the game while playing in a bigger body.
+He's a big kid who is not slow, so like Sean Kuraly a couple of years ago he may be relearning the game while playing in

 With Miami's current forward depth – even with the loss of Marc Hagel, Steve Mason and Curtis McKenzie after this season – playing time could be limited next season for an incoming forward still in development mode.